Backup collisions are when a driver puts the automobile in reverse and runs into an object, person, or other car.

 Audible warning sensors and/or rear cameras are standard in some luxury brands.
 Warning sensors can add $100 to a vehicle’s price, a camera system about $300.
 Aftermarket cameras and sensors range from $150 to over $1,000.

-Last November the National Highway Traffic Safety Administration reported to Congress that backover accidents are not a recent phenomenon but disputes the idea that the number of accidents is increasing as the size of automobiles and their rear blind spots grow (such as SUVs and minivans).
+Last November, the National Highway Traffic Safety Administration reported to congress that backover accidents are not a recent phenomenon, and disputes the idea that the number of accidents is increasing as the size of automobiles and their rear blind spots grow (such as SUVs and minivans).

 But a study by Consumer Reports magazine suggests that SUVs, pickups and minivans are longer and taller and that their blind zones extend as much as 50 feet from the rear bumper and contribute to poor visibility.